 Recently, we have tackled the question of how the telomerase RNP is recruited to the telomere in human cells.
 We and others have identified specific amino acids in the N-terminal domain of TERT and on the surface of the telomeric TPP1 protein that directly interact to recruit telomerase.
 Our current research is aimed at extending this work: How does telomerase search the nucleus to find the telomeres and what are the dynamics of the process?
 Can useful inhibitors of telomerase recruitment be identified, perhaps providing proof-of-principle for a new pharmaceutical target?

 Long Noncoding RNAs Regulating Transcription

-While previous research has emphasized the specific binding of the histone methyltransferase PRC2 to XIST RNA, required for X-chromosome inactivation in females, and to HOTAIR, which regulates expression of the developmentally important HOX genes, our work has revealed widespread promiscuous binding of PRC2 to a large number of RNAs, both in vitro and in vivo.
-Our genome-wide experiments support a model in which promiscuous binding of PRC2 to RNA allows it to maintain epigenetically silenced chromatin while it ignores genes enriched in marks of active chromatin.
+While previous research has suggested the specific binding of the histone methyltransferase PRC2 to XIST RNA, required for X-chromosome inactivation in females, and to HOTAIR, which regulates expression of the developmentally important HOX genes, our work has revealed widespread promiscuous binding of PRC2 to a large number of RNAs, both in vitro and in vivo.
+Genome-wide experiments, by Chen Davidovich in our lab, support a model in which promiscuous binding of PRC2 to RNA allows it to maintain epigenetically silenced chromatin while it ignores genes enriched in marks of active chromatin.
 Our PRC2 research integrates genome-wide analysis with biochemical and biophysical approaches.